- company, commercial

-Alison helps GP and dental practices and multi-practice healthcare organisations, including GP federations, find practical legal solutions to the unique and complex challenges that they face.
+Alison helps GP and dental practices and multi-practice healthcare organisations, including GP federations and primary care networks, find practical legal solutions to the unique and complex challenges that they face.
 Clients value the close personal attention that she gives to each piece of work as well as her in-depth knowledge of the GP and dental sectors.

-Alison has particular expertise in partnership and company law, NHS primary care and community services contracts and regulations, healthcare joint ventures, organisational governance, dispute resolution and practice sales, mergers and acquisitions.
+Alison has particular expertise in partnership and company law, NHS primary care contracts and regulations, healthcare joint ventures, organisational governance, partnership disputes and practice sales, mergers and acquisitions.

 Main areas of expertise

 - preparing partnership deeds, shareholders’ agreements and expense sharing agreements

 - handling GP and dental practice disposals, acquisitions and mergers

 - succession arrangements and 24 hour retirement

 - advising on resolution of disputes prior to litigation

 The clients Alison works with